Driver of PRTC commuter bus slams into Arlington apartment building

-Traffic Driver of PRTC commuter bus slams into Arlington apartment building
+Traffic Updated: Pedestrians injured after PRTC commuter bus slams into Arlington apartment building

 From an email written by PRTC Interim Executive Director Richard Marx: